 What Qualifies as a Breast Cancer Misdiagnosis?

 While most mammograms accurately detect breast cancer, they are not 100% accurate.
 Additionally, human error exists in medicine and it is possible for radiologists to misread a mammogram even if the mammogram accurately detected abnormalities.
-That being said, when a radiologist misreads a mammogram or fails to account for factors that may indicate breast cancer or other harmful conditions, he or she commits medical malpractice.
+That being said, when a radiologist misreads a mammogram or fails to account for factors that may indicate breast cancer or other harmful conditions, they may be committing medical malpractice.

 For example, if a patient is diagnosed with breast cancer by their radiologist, and the breast cancer turns out to have been a false positive, the patient could undergo harsh and unnecessary treatment including chemotherapy and radiation procedures despite the fact that they do not have cancer.
-Even further, a patient could undergo an unnecessary mastectomy due to a false positive, leading to long-term physical and psychological trauma.
+Even further, a patient could undergo an unnecessary mastectomy due to a false positive or genetic testing, leading to long-term physical and psychological trauma.

 My Breast Cancer Diagnosis Was False or Delayed.
 What Can I Do?